Adetutu777/Adetutu777/README.md

 # Hi there, I am Adetutu 👋

-I am a meticulous web developer with BSc. degree in computer science with skills in web development & technical writing.
+I am a meticulous web developer with BSc. degree in computer science and skills in frontend development & technical writing.
 I am a firm believer in the mobile-first approach

 I enjoy learning new things and using them to create new ideas.
 When am not coding you can find me listening to music, reading, Hanging out with friends or exploring nature